Depo-Provera (contraceptive injection)

 Depending on your start date, your health care provider might recommend that you use a backup method of birth control for seven days after your first injection.
 Backup birth control isn't necessary after subsequent injections as long as they're given on schedule.

-- Schedule your next injection.
-Depo-Provera injections should be given every 3 months.
+Schedule your next injection.
+Depo-Provera injections should be given every three months.
 If you wait longer than 13 weeks between injections, you might need to take a pregnancy test before your next injection.